 A vulnerability scan is not enough to protect your operations.
-You need a security provider with vulnerability assessment training and the skills to implement the changes that are offered by the assessment process.
-There are several advantages that come with working alongside a service provider with the tools and techniques to strengthen your weaknesses:
+You need a security provider with cybersecurity awareness training and the skills to implement the changes that are offered by the assessment process.
+There are several advantages that come with working alongside a managed service provider with the tools and techniques to strengthen your weaknesses:

 - Detect security weaknesses before attackers do.